ECCC-MSC/open-data/docs-dev/faq/readme_en.md

 SWE = SNOD * SDEN -- SWE is in mm (kg/2)

-## What is the datum of model X?

-You can use the free [GDAL](https://www.gdal.org/) tool to retrieve datum and projection information for our GRIB2 files.
-The following command will provide the datum and projection of the file:

-gdalinfo file.grib2

-In the output, information starts with "Coordinate System is:".

-## Can I have the topography of model X?

-The model topography is the field HGT_SFC (Model topography - Smoothed) of the prognostic hour 00.

-## Can I have the land sea mask of model X?

-You can use the variable LAND_SFC_0 (Land cover) of prognostic hour 00 to determine this mask.
-Where the value is 0, it is sea, where the value is not 0, it is land (or portion of it).

-## I do not see a condition under the corresponding element of the Citypage XML file
+## I do not see a condition under the corresponding element of the Citypage XML file, is this normal?

 Some weather stations are automatic (unmanned) and do not report the current condition.
 If you look to the corresponding page on our web site, for example Edmonton, you will see that it is written <em>Not observed</em> for the condition, see: